 Hoping to find a panoramic viewpoint or lookout point to watch the sunset over the Grand Canyon?
 Look no further than Hopi Point!
 Located on East Rim Drive, just off Hermit Road, this scenic lookout point offers incredible views of the park and is one of the most popular things to see at the Grand Canyon.

-Hopi Point is named after a tribe of Native American people known as Hopi, who believed that their ancestors emerged from the Grand Canyon.
-This lookout point is also one of the best places to catch a glimpse of Cedar Ridge, a small plateau located between the North Rim and South Rim.
+Hopi Point is named after the Native American Hopi tribe, who believe that their ancestors emerged from the Grand Canyon.
+This lookout point is also one of the best places to glimpse Cedar Ridge, a small plateau between the North Rim and South Rim.

 17. Antelope Canyon